A lower bound on the number of edges in DP-critical graphs: Introduction

 \begin{thm}[Rabern~\cite{2016Rabern,2018Rabern}] For $k\geq 4$ and $n\geq k+2$,

-\end{thm} In fact, the bounds were proved not only for $ f_\ell(n,k)$ but also for the analogous parameter of online list coloring.
+\end{thm} In fact, the bounds were proved not only for $ f_\ell(n,k)$ but also for the analogous parameter of paintability, which is defined in terms of an on-line list coloring process where available colors are revealed one at a time (see~\cite{2016Rabern,2018Rabern} for a complete definition).
 The last term in Theorem~\ref{Cr-Ra} is asymptotically (in $k$) twice larger than the one in~\eqref{in3}.
 Below is a table similar to ones in~\cite{2018CrRa,2020KiRa,2016Rabern} with an added column of our results in this paper.